-This tomato chutney recipe makes a simple but flavorful Indian condiment.
+This tomato pachadi recipe makes a simple but flavorful South Indian condiment.
 With a combination of spicy, sweet, and smoky flavors, it’s the perfect chutney for dosa, idli or pakora.

 Condiments are an essential component of Indian cuisine, eaten with nearly every meal.
 Every country has them, from shatta sauce and hot chile pepper dips to ajvar relish, quick vegetable or fruit pickles and chutneys, they often serve as more of a side dish than a simple garnish or condiment.